 Review and Notification Process:

-2025 CCP Grant Compliance:
+2026 CCP Grant Compliance:

 - Acknowledgment (Credit to CCWC & OCT) – Recipients of CCP grant support must acknowledge the Cultural Coalition of Washington County and the Oregon Cultural Trust in all publicity related to the CCP grant.
 An electronic version of the logos can be found on each website or can be requested from grants@ccwashco.org.
-Recipients are requested to email and/or mail copies of printed materials, press releases/coverage related to the project or activity to CCWC for its files.
+Recipients are requested to email and/or mail copies of printed materials, press releases/coverage related to the project or activity to CCWC for its file.

 Please mail copies of materials to: